 - Building a level of trust

-- Creating a good atmosphere
+- Active listening creates a good atmosphere

-- Understand the mindset of his counterpart
+- It helps you to understand the mindset of your counterpart

-- Animate your counterpart to an action
+- You animate your counterpart to an action

 - “Could you please explain that to me again in a little more detail?! – signals a follow-up question.